bkuzmic/go-microservice-assignment/README.md

 Now, go to [Backup Service repository](https://github.com/bkuzmic/go-backup-service)  and deploy it using the provided steps.

+## Missing features

+- Automated deployment - could be done by using make and above commands in local deployment section
+- Logging - logging levels, reloading of the configuration, critical errors alarming
+- Monitoring - performance counters (ie. number of requests), connect with Prometheus

 Tasks:

 - [x] Write service description and documentation in README